Awoyalejohn/awesome-battleships/README.md

 - More ships for larger grids size options
 - Special ships that reward more points when destroyed

+## Data Model
+For the battleship game project I went with a funcional programming data model.
+I use 3 classes, the Game class, Player classs, and Computer class to set up the game.
+I then make 3 grid class intances from them.
+Whick I used with functions to display the grids how I want to them to be displayed.
+I also used functions that add ships to the grids and calculate the guesses to return the results to the grid and score the player and computer based on the results.

 ## Testing
 I tested that the game works through a variety of methods:
 - I used the pep8 linter and confirmed there are no problems